tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week1.md

   * What are classes?
     * Blueprints for objects
 * Example: [Albums and Artists](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/albums_and_artists)
+  * Demonstrate how to put two classes in two different files.
 * Exercise: [Employees and Departments](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/employees_and_departments)
 * Surprise: everything in Ruby is an object!
   * All functions are actually methods on classes